 Genes implicated in HBOC are tumor suppressor genes and therefore variants leading to disruption of function(s) are usually considered pathogenic for clinical purposes.
 Notable exceptions of variants with dominant negative or gain-of-function have also been reported [18].
 Loss-of-function genetic alterations include frameshift and nonsense variants leading to truncation of a functionally important segment of the protein, alterations of donor and acceptor splice sites, and large genomic rearrangements altering segments of the coding region.
 Conversely, synonymous changes without effect on mRNA splicing are considered non-pathogenic.
 These variants can be reliably classified by a rule-based system that incorporates general DNA/RNA/protein rules and takes into account exceptions specific to each gene (ENIGMA rules for classification of BRCA1 and BRCA2 variants: https://enigmaconsortium.org/library/general-documents/enigma-classification-criteria/).

 For a significant fraction of rare variants pathogenicity cannot be predicted based on DNA changes alone.
 Primarily, these variants include small deletions or insertions that do not disturb the reading frame, missense changes, intronic and exonic variants that may lead to altered mRNA splicing and in-frame exon deletions or duplications.
 Missense variants represent the largest contributor to this class, making up to 79.9% and 86.1% of all BRCA1 and BRCA2 VUS in ClinVar, respectively (Table 1).

 Classification of these BRCA1/2 variants for clinical use can be based on the ACMG/AMP (The American College of Medical Genetics and Genomics; Association for Molecular Pathology) guidelines in which pathogenicity is determined by the entire body of evidence [7].
+In this proposed five-tier classification (benign, likely bening, uncertain, likely pathogenic, and pathogenic) variants with greater than 90% certainty of being pathogenic, which includes likely pathogenic and pathogenic variants, are considered actionable, and carriers are managed as high risk (RR > 4).
 Evidence is qualitatively weighed as strong, moderate, supporting, or not used.
-Functional data provides strong (PS3: well established functional studies show a deleterious effect) and moderate (PM1: mutational hot spot or well-studied functional domain without benign variation) supporting evidence for pathogenicity; and strong (BS3: well established functional studies show no deleterious effect) evidence for benign impact [7].
+Functional data provides strong (PS3: well established functional studies show a deleterious effect) and moderate (PM1: mutational hot spot or well-studied functional domain without benign variation) evidence for pathogenicity; and strong (BS3: well established functional studies show no deleterious effect) evidence for benign impact [7].
 Reproducible and robust functional assays that have been validated are considered the most well-established source.

 Alternatively, classification of BRCA1/2 variants can be based on a multifactorial statistical model that incorporates data on family history, co-segregation, and co-occurrence with another allele with a known pathogenic variant in the same gene (because biallelic inactivation is embryonic lethal while biallelic partial loss of function leads to Fanconi anemia) [19].
-[20]Variants that reach greater than 1.0% allele frequency in the population are considered unlikely to be pathogenic on their own but there is simply insufficient clinic and family-based genetic information to determine the likelihood of pathogenicity of many uncommon (< 1.0%) variants.
+In the IARC proposed five-tier classification variants with greater than 95% certainty of being pathogenic are considered actionable [20].
+Variants that reach greater than 1.0% allele frequency in the population are considered unlikely to be pathogenic on their own but there is simply insufficient clinic and family-based genetic information to determine the likelihood of pathogenicity of many uncommon (< 1.0%) variants.
 Currently, functional data is not integrated in these multifactorial statistical models.